customerio/customerio-android/README.md

 ## Track a custom event

-Once you've identified a customer, you can use the `track` method to capture customer activity and send it Customer.io, optionally supplying event data with your request
+Once you've identified a customer, you can use the `track` method to capture customer activity and send it Customer.io, optionally supplying event data with your request.

 ```kotlin
 CustomerIO.instance().track(